pranjaladhi/coe-332/homework06/README.md

 > `pip3 install --user requests`

 ### Docker Setup
 First, open two terminals.
-The first terminal will be used to utilize the image from Docker Hub, which can be pulled with the line:
+The first terminal will be used for Docker and to begin the services, and the second will be used for requests to the API.
+In the first terminal, the image for the application is required and can be pulled from Docker with the line:
 > `docker pull pranjaladhikari/genes_app:1.0`

+The next step is to start the Redis and Flask services, which can be done both manually with user preferences, or launched together automatically.
+#### Manual Setup
+The Redis container will first have start.
+Before however, a `data` directory will have to be created first for the Redis database to store the gathered data.
+Afterwards, the Redis service can be ran with the line:
+> `docker run -d -p 6379:6379 -v /data:/data:rw redis:7 --save 1 1

 Next, the containerized Flask app will have to start, which can be ran with the line:
 > `docker run -it --rm -p <host port>:<container port> pranjaladhikari/genes_app:1.0`

 The `-it` flag attaches the terminal inside to container for the user to interact with the container.
 The `--rm` flag ensures the container is removed after exiting the Flask application.
 The flag `-p` is used to bind a port on the container to a port on the machine that is running the script.
 For example, if the Flask application is running on the `<host port>` 5000, but the `<container port>` is not connected to port 5000, the Flask program won't be able to start and communicate with the machine.

-If building a new image from the Dockerfile, both of the files *Dockerfile* and *genes.py* must be in the same directory.
-Afterward, the image can be built with the line:
-> `docker build -t <username>/genes_app:<version> .`

-where `<username>` is your Docker Hub username and `<version>` is the version tag.
-Then, it can be ran with the line:
-> `docker run -it --rm -p <host port>:<container port> <username>/genes_app:<version>`
+*Sidenote: If building a new image from the Dockerfile, both of the files *Dockerfile* and *genes.py* must be in the same directory.
+Afterwards, the image can be built with the line: `docker build -t <username>/genes_app:<version> .` where `<username>` is your Docker Hub username and `<version>` is the version tag.
+Then, it can be ran with the line: `docker run -it --rm -p <host port>:<container port> <username>/genes_app:<version>`.

+#### Launch Together
-After pulling the image from the Docker Hub, the above processes of building and running can be simplified utilizing *docker-compose.yml*.
+After pulling the image from the Docker Hub, the above processes of building and running the Flask and Redis services can be skipped by utilizing *docker-compose.yml*.
 This will automatically configure all options needed to start the container in a single file.
 Once the file is in the same directory as *Dockerfile* and *genes.py*, the container can be started with the line:
 > `docker-compose up`

-With the commands above of building and running the containerized Flask app, the server will be running.
-Now, the second terminal will be used for the HTTP requests to the API.
+With the commands above of building and running the containerized Flask and Redis services, the second terminal can be used for the HTTP requests to the API.

 ### Requests to the API
 With the container running in the other terminal, the second terminal can be used for requests to the API.